mrZizik/lab_reports/LIA_DOCKERSWARM/Docker Swarm.md

 ### 2. What could be possible advantages of having separate service discovery and orchestration application (like consul or etcd)?

-For example, consul provides nice web interface, whereas docker built-in orchestrator does not (it shows health of services in terminal with `docker service ls`).
+Separate application give more functionality.
+For example consul gives better web interface then docker cli.

 ### 3. Which algorithm is used in load balancing of docker swarm?